llaske/sugarizer/README.md

 	npm start

-The "start" command has three possible arguments:

-* "--window" to open Sugarizer in a window (instead of fullscreen)
-* "--debug" to open Sugarizer with the debug console
-* "--init" to remove all existing Journal and settings (all will be lost)

-For example if you want to combine two arguments:
+You could use Sugarizer desktop arguments using "--" after start.
+For example:

-	npm start -- --debug --window
+	npm start -- --window

 To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.